MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 The question this post answers is: How do you implement the same strategy for resources in a VPC (EC2 instances, ELBs, RDS databases, etc.)?

 This is more complicated, because in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet.
 In most cases, only the former is required (for example, downloading libraries, patches, or OS updates).

-The reason for this is an Internet Gateway (IGW) is necessary for both, so if you have IAM permissions to make an IGW, you can mess it up.
+The reason they are tightly coupled: is an Internet Gateway (IGW) is necessary for both.
+So if you have IAM permissions to make an IGW, or are unrestrained in how you create resources in a VPC that has one, you can expose resources to the Internet.

+There are many ways to make this mistake, but the following options limit almost all of them. [^777]

+[^777]: Read the full post, particularly the [Stopping The Bleeding](http://localhost:4000/2023/09/13/preventing-accidental-internet-exposure-of-aws-resources.html#stopping-the-bleeding) section, for more in-depth look.

+## Preventing by Design

 The solution is to architect your network so subaccount owners can only use IGWs for Egress.
 This is done by what is called [Centralized Egress](https://docs.aws.amazon.com/prescriptive-guidance/latest/transitioning-to-multiple-aws-accounts/centralized-egress.html), and there are a few ways to implement it.

-## Preventing by Design: Implmentation Options For Centralized Egress

-> ℹ️ It is important to note, that VPC Peering is mostly not an option.
-See the [FAQ](http://localhost:4000/2023/09/13/preventing-accidental-internet-exposure-of-aws-resources.html#why-is-vpc-peering-not-an-option) for more information.

 This will also save you NATGW money, which is a win for your partner teams.
 (TODO: Word this about persuasion.)

+### IPv6 for Egress

+Remember how I said "in AWS: Egress to the Internet is tightly coupled with Ingress from the Internet" above.
+For IPv6, that's a lie.

+IPv6 addresses are globally unique, and therefore public by default.
+Due to this, AWS created the primitive of an [Egress-only Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/egress-only-internet-gateway.html),

+With this primitive, you are off to the races.

 ### Transit Gateway (TGW)

-This is the most common way of implementing this.
+This is the most common way of implementing this, and probably the best.
+If money is no issue for you: go this route.

 #### A Note On Cost